Program Highlights & Benefits

 Coursework incorporates the CA Preliminary Administrative Services credential standards

 Flexible practicum schedule allows for most hours to be completed at your own school

 What You Learn

 How You Learn

 Blended Option: This is a blended cohort program offered on the Irvine campus.
 Each term, cohorts will complete one course every eight weeks.
 Three of the 8 content courses will meet face-to-face from 4:30-8:30 p.m. during weeks 1, 3, 5 and 7.
 The additional five content courses will participate online asynchronously during which candidates actively engage with each other through an online learning management system, complete assignments, participate in online discussions, and collaborate on group activities.
-There are three mandatory Saturday symposiums during the program that take place from 8 a.m. to 12 p.m. on campus in Irvine (for local residents) and virtually (for students outside of a 70-mile radius to campus).
+All local students within a 50 miles radius are strongly encouraged to attend on-campus symposiums.
 Practicum courses will take place concurrently with your content courses in order to accelerate your completion time.
 All students must have access to a computer with high quality internet connection and Microsoft Office software (i.e., Word and PowerPoint).

 Upon completion of the program, students will earn a Master of Arts in Education: Educational Administration and be prepared for the California Administrator Performance Assessment through content and experiences embedded in the Administrative program.